 ELIZABETH WORMELEY KEMP LANGFORD SMITH

 Elizabeth Wormeley was apparently a beautiful young lady from a very fine family in the new colony of Virginia.
 She was born in the early 1620s in England, most likely.
-She and her family emigrated to Virginia when she was still young.
+Her family emigrated to Virginia when she was still young.

 In the mid or late-1630s, while still a teenager, Elizabeth married Richard Kemp, a widower with no children.
+Richard was significantly older than Elizabeth, being in his mid-30s at that point.
 At the time, he was secretary of state to Governor John Harvey.
-Richard was significantly older than Elizabeth, being in his mid-30s at that point.
 Their early married life was filled with events that are read in history books.
 Richard stuck by his governor during the attempted coup of 1635.
-Harvey was arrested and sent to London for a while.
-Two years later, a Reverend Anthony Pantone was sued for mocking the secretary of state, some of which are very funny.
+Harvey was arrested and sent to London, only to return a year later, still governor.
+Two years later, a Reverend Anthony Panton was sued for mocking the secretary of state, some of which are very funny.
+Panton was sent to England until Harvey lost his governorship.
 Richard was out of a job for a while but reinstated in his job when Governor William Berkeley, the pompous royalist, came to power.

 Richard built the first brick house in Jamestown right around the time of their marriage.
-It was described as the fairest house in the colony.
+It was described as the fairest house in the colony by several people.
 Just two years later, Richard bought a plantation from George Menefie, one of the members of the attempted coup, and named it Rich Neck.
 It was a mile from the northern shore of James River.
-Elizabeth and Richard had two children, Richard, Jr and Elizabeth, who died around the age of four soon after her father, who died some time between January 1649 and October 1650.
+Elizabeth and Richard had two children, Richard, Jr and Elizabeth, who died around the age of four soon after her father, who died sometime between January 1649 and October 1650.

 Although Richard’s will specified that Elizabeth should sell Rich Neck and move back to England, she chose to do neither.
 On October 24, 1650, Elizabeth married Sir Thomas Lunsford, a man 20 years her senior.